epam/edp-install/docs/operator-guide/install-defectdojo.md

    ```

   !!!
 Note
-      For OpenShift users: install the `SecurityContextConstraints` resource.
-If you use a custom namespace for `defectdojo`, change the namespace under `users`.<br>
+      When using the OpenShift platform, install the `SecurityContextConstraints` resource.
+In case of using a custom namespace for `defectdojo`, change the namespace in the `users` section.<br>

   <details>
   <summary><b>View: defectdojo-scc.yaml</b></summary>